wench

 Etymology

 The noun is derived from Middle English wench, wenche (“female baby; girl (especially unmarried); maiden, young woman; bondwoman; serving maid; beloved, sweetheart; concubine, mistress; harlot, prostitute”) [and other forms], a shortened form of Middle English wenchel (“girl; maiden; child”), from Old English wenċel, winċel (“child; servant; slave”), from Proto-Germanic *wankilą, from Proto-Germanic *wankijaną (“to sway; waver”).
 The English word is cognate with Old High German wenken (“to waver; to give way, yield”), wankōn (“to totter”).
-The verb and adjective are derived from the noun.
+The verb is derived from the noun.

 Start learning English with learnfeliz.